PulsePipe/pulsepipe/src/pulsepipe/cli/README.md

 Profiles can be created in several ways:

 1. **Manually create profile YAML files:**
-   Create a YAML file in the `config/` directory with your adapter, ingester, and logging settings:
+   Create a YAML file in the `config/` directory with configurations for all pipeline stages:

    ```bash
    # Example: config/patient_fhir.yaml